-in which the C-terminal β-hairpin is unfolded (Gao et al., 2012).
-While this flexibility is expected to play a role in ligand entry to / exit from the core of a PAS domain, it is not evident in the static crystal structures of ligand-bound PAS domains.
-For example, only few residues in HIF-2α PAS-B show a significant (> 0.5 Å) backbone shifts between the apo and ligand-bound states, (Scheuermann et al., 2015; Wu et al., 2015; Scheuermann et al., 2013).
-While the ARNT PAS-B mutations described here are not found naturally to the best of our knowledge, they appear to have uncovered hidden flexibility in sequences virtually identical to the wildtype protein.
-Our data here and previously suggest several structural determinants which enable the substantial β-strand rearrangement between the WT and SLIP conformations; similar characterization of the effects on dynamics using CPMG-type or other solution NMR experiments may provide additional mechanistic insights as well.
-Given the results shown in Figure 3, we suggest that attention on the unfolded (or nascently refolding) states are of particular interest in how these ultimately determine the relative ratio of different conformations (Evans and Gardner, 2009).
+- intermediate exchange broadening in 15N/1H spectra of the wildtype ARNT PAS-B domain (Card et al., 2005), and when this 325 domain is subjected to mechanical unfolding in silico, about 1/3 of the unfolding trajectories include a transient intermediate in which the C-terminal β -hairpin is unfolded (Gao et al., 2012).
+While this flexibility is expected to play a role in ligand binding to the core of a PAS domain, it is not evident in the static crystal structures of ligand-bound PAS domains.
+For example, only a few residues in the I β -strand of HIF-2 α PAS-B show a significant (> 0.5 Å) backbone shifts between the - 330 apo and ligand-bound states (though note some large changes in the AB and HI loops) (Scheuermann et al., 2015; Wu et al., 2015; Scheuermann et al., 2013).
+While the ARNT PAS-B mutations described here are not found naturally to the best of our knowledge, they may uncover hidden flexibility or fragility of the fold that cannot be seen in crystal or averaged solution structures.

-Our studies here and elsewhere (Evans et al., 2009; Evans and Gardner, 2009; Xuxet al., 2021) on ARNT PAS-B Y456T comprise a toolkit for examining fragile protein folds and metamorphic proteins.
+Our studies here and elsewhere (Evans et al., 2009; Evans and Gardner, 2009; Xu, 2020) on ARNT PAS-B Y456T

+335 comprise a toolkit for examining fragile protein folds and metamorphic proteins.
 Many of the approaches and lessons discussed here could be applicable to other similar biological systems, including some that have already been applied.
 For a simple example, the metamorphic protein IscU, which forms iron-sulfur clusters in E. coli, interconverts between two states in the process of carrying out its function; this interconversion requires cis-trans isomerizations of two proline peptide bonds (Dai et al., 2012).
-This is reminiscent of the isomerization of the P448-N449 peptide bond that accompanies the switch from the WT to the SLIP conformation in ARNT PAS-B Y456T.
+This is reminiscent of the isomerization of the P448-N449 peptide bond that accompanies the switch from 340 the WT to the SLIP conformation in ARNT PAS-B Y456T.

 Critical to the ability for controlled switching between states is a small free energy difference between them.
 For ARNT PAS-B, we identify this as being -0.3 kcal/mol at 298 K - less than one hydrogen bond, illustrating that the loss or gain of only a few interactions would be enough to switch between the folds.
-The breakdown of enthalpic and entropic contributions (ΔH: +6.8 kcal/mol, ΔS: +23.9 cal/mol-K) suggests that there are more favorable interactions in the SLIP state, but entropic considerations favor the WT state.
-Calculation of thermodynamic parameters of interconversion is relatively straightforward and could provide hints to the environmental triggers that favor one state over another in metamorphic proteins.
+The breakdown of enthalpic and entropic contributions (Δ H: +6.8 kcal/mol, Δ S: +23.9 cal/mol-K) suggests that there are actually more favourable interactions in the relatively straightforward and could provide hints to the environmental triggers that favour one state over another in metamorphic proteins.